 Every question masked a sword pointed at Jesus' throat.
 All week long the questioners had swung them at him in an effort to show that this messiah bled, and all week long Jesus avoided taking a single hit.
 The Sanhedrin had it in for him, everyone knew that.
 They had tried to take Jesus down before and it never worked.
 Pilate was a brutal dictator, but if the best minds of the Sanhedrin couldn't trap Jesus, how could a Roman?
 And if it did go wrong, there was still the Passover Amnesty.

 Except it wasn't a nightmare.
 The sun came up Saturday morning, and Jesus was dead.
 They had thought Jesus was the messiah, sent by God, and now he was dead, and people don't get better from being dead.
 Everyone knew that, and if they doubted, all they had to do was to look inside some of the tombs outside the city.
-Jesus was dead.
+Jesus was dead, and hope with him.

 How long do you think it took until Peter felt like an idiot?
 Three years ago he'd had a wife, a home and a job.
 Now he had no way to support a wife or family, and the authorities were watching him to see if he would follow the example of Jesus and try to start a movement of his own.